HiPERCAM/hipercam/docs/index.rst

 The |hiper| pipeline manual
 ****************************

-The |hiper| reduction software, known as the "pipeline" for short serves two purposes.
+The |hiper| reduction software, known as the "pipeline" for short, serves two purposes.
 First, it provides a means of displaying, analysing and reducing
 |hiper| data.
 Second, it provides an "Application Programmers Interface" (API)
 to allow you to access and manipulate |hiper| and related data.
 The first will